dhellmann/pymotw/PyMOTW/compileall/index.rst

 By default, all of the subdirectories are scanned to a depth of 10.
 When using a version control system such as subversion, this can lead to unnecessary scanning, as seen here:

 .. {{{cog
-.. from paver.path import path
-.. from paver.runtime import sh
 .. workdir = path(cog.inFile).dirname()
 .. cog.msg('Removing .pyc files from %s' % workdir)
 .. sh("cd %s; find . -name '*.pyc' | xargs rm -f" % workdir)